shenwei356/gtdb-taxdump/README.md

-# GTDB taxonomy taxdump file with trackable TaxIds
+# GTDB taxonomy taxdump files with trackable TaxIds

+working in process, will be available soon.

 ## Results

 ## Method

+### Taxonomic hierarchy

+A GTDB species cluster contains >=1 assemblies, each can be treated as a strain.
+So we can assign each assembly a TaxId with the rank of "no rank" below the species rank.
+Therefore, we can also track the changes of these assemblies via the TaxId later.

 ### Generation of TaxIds

-We just hash the name (in lower case) of each taxon node to `uint64` using [xxhash](https://github.com/cespare/xxhash/) and convert it to `uint32`.
+We just hash the taxon name (in lower case) of each taxon node to `uint64` using [xxhash](https://github.com/cespare/xxhash/) and convert it to `uint32`.

+- For the NCBI assembly accession.
+  1) The prefix `GCA_` is not used because some GenBank entries (`GCA_000176655.2` in R80) were moved to RefSeq (`GCF_000176655.2` in R83) and the prefix changed.
+  2) The version number is trimed because it may change.
+  So, `000176655` is hashed to get the TaxId.
+- For the non-NCBI assembly accession.
+The accession per se is hashed.
+E.g., `UBA12275`
+- For the name of a node.
+The taxon name per se is hashed.
+E.g, `Bacteria`.

 For these missing some taxon nodes, GTDB uses names of parent nodes e.g., [GCA_018897955.1](https://gtdb.ecogenomic.org/genome?gid=GCA_018897955.1).